-Ed Sheeran co-writer gets jury’s verdict tattooed
+Ed Sheeran co-writer gets tattoo of jury’s copyright verdict

 ‘I’m so grateful for the love and support I’ve received and still on cloud nine about the verdict!’